pedromsantos/ts-kata/src/7_TicTacToe/README.md

 Implement Tic Tac Toe striclly applying object calisthenics rules.

 - Wrap all primitives and strings
-  - Wrap primitives in a type, if it has behaviour or it’s an important domain concept
+  - Wrap primitives in a type, specially if it has behaviour or it’s an important domain concept
 - First class collections
-  - Wrap collections in a type, if it has behaviour or it’s an important domain concept
+  - Wrap collections in a type, specially if it has behaviour or it’s an important domain concept
 - One dot per line
   - Do not write dog.Body.Tail.Wag() write dog.ExpressHappiness() - Law of Demeter
 - No getters/setters/properties, no access to private data, none! - TELL DON’T ASK!
-- Don't abbreviate names
+- No classes with more than two instance variables
 - Only one level of indentation per method
 - Don't use the ELSE keyword
-- No classes with more than two instance variables
+- Don't abbreviate names
 - Keep all entities small
   - 10 files per package/namespace
   - 50 lines per class